 Whether the burn injuries are the result of an explosion, electricity, acid or fire, you or your loved one will need experienced legal representation.
 At Sutliff & Stout, our Houston injury lawyers have the experience and resources to help you and your family in this difficult time.

-Burns are generally described as a first, second or third degree burn—one being the least severe and third being the most severe.
+Burns are generally described as a first, second or third degree burns—one being the least severe and third being the most severe.
 The type of treatment you may need will largely depend on the severity and size of the burn.

 First Degree Burns